p4lang/p4c/docs/JSON_format.md

 bits).
 Note that the JSON 2-tuples can optionally be JSON 3-tuples if you want to experiment with signed fields support.
 In this case, the third element of the tuples is a boolean value, which is `true` iff the field is signed.
 A signed field needs to have a bitwidth of at least 2!
+For variable length fields, the field width is `"*"`.
+There can be at most one variable-length field in a header type.
+When a variable-length field is present, the header type is required to have the `length_exp` attribute.
+- `length_exp`: this attribute is only present when the header type includes a variable-length field, in which case this attribute must be an expression resolving to an integral value, corresponding to the variable-length field's bitwidth.

 ### `headers`